reuterlab/reuterlab.github.io/_pages/publications.md

 M. F. Camus, M. Reuter and K. Fowler (2018).
 Dietary choices are influenced by genotype, mating status and sex in Drosophila melanogaster.
 Ecology and Evolution 8:5385–5393.

-P. Samani and M. Reuter (2018).
-Genomic health in an asexual fish [News and Views].
-Nature Ecology and Evolution 2:595–596.

 M. F. Camus, K. Fowler, M. W. D. Piper and M. Reuter (2017) Sex- and genotype-effects on nutrient-dependent fitness landscapes in Drosophila melanogaster.
 Proceedings of the Royal Society B 284:20172237.

 M. Reuter, M. F. Camus, M. S. Hill, F. Ruzicka and K. Fowler (2017).
 Evolving plastic responses to external and genetic environments (Forum).
 Trends in Genetics 33:169-170.